 This deciduous California native with almost-round leaves grows in the foothills below the 4,000’ level.
 As a shrub or small tree it reaches 10–18’ high and wide.
 In spring it has a stunning three-week display of magenta flowers.

-340 Lowell Avenue, just inside the driveway gate on the left
+~ 340 Lowell Avenue, just inside driveway gate on left

 This American favorite is native to the Rocky Mountains at altitudes up to 10,000’.
 It is often found as a solitary tree on dry slopes or next to dry creek beds.
 Notice that the cones hang from the branches, unlike the Deodar Cedar, which has cones on the tops of the branches.
 In gardens it reaches 30–60’ and 25–35’ wide.

 Because emigrants brought seeds with them from the eastern U.S., Black Locust is now common everywhere in the West.
 Older specimens, such as this one, have deeply furrowed bark and are often hollow.
 It is a deciduous tree with oval leaflets arranged opposite each other, and the smaller woody branches typically have thorns.
 In the spring, many clusters of white flowers appear.
-Structural problems make it a poor choice in Palo Alto; elsewhere in California its invasiveness is a problem.
+This tree is highly invasive by root sprouting.

 A permit is needed to remove or prune these trees.